shakebugs/shake-docs/docs/android/crash-reports/deobfuscation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+> Crash reports are a lot more useful when you see your deobfuscated stack traces.

+## Introduction

+Android is using R8 tool to shrink, obfuscate and optimize your code when app is built in release mode - this makes crash stack traces hard to read.
-> If you use ProGuard to obfuscate your code, Shake allows you to upload your _mapping.txt_ files so it can deobfuscate stack traces.
+Shake allows you to upload build's _mapping.txt_ files so you can see deobfuscated stack traces on the Shake dashboard.

 ## Upload manually to Shake dashboard